laravel/docs/collections.md

 ### Data Combining and Joining
-#### Returns a new collection by combining, merging, or joining the original collection with other collections.
+#### Returns a new collection by combining, merging, or joining the original collection with other sources.

 [chunk](#method-chunk)
 [chunkWhile](#method-chunkwhile)